coredns/coredns.io/content/plugins/metrics.md

   other types.
 * The `response_rcode_count_total` has an extra label `rcode` which holds the rcode of the response.

-If monitoring is enabled, queries that do not enter the middleware chain are exported under the fake name "dropped" (without a closing dot - this is never a valid domain name).
+If monitoring is enabled, queries that do not enter the plugin chain are exported under the fake name "dropped" (without a closing dot - this is never a valid domain name).